Idiopathic Pulmonary Fibrosis

 Understanding Idiopathic Pulmonary Fibrosis (IPF)

-IPF is designated as an orphan disease in the U.S., with U.S. prevalence and incidence of IPF estimated to be 135,000 cases (for IPF defined based on ICD-9 code) and 21,000 to 52,000 new cases per year, respectively.
-Incident and mortality are on the rise, and prevalence is expected to increase with the aging population.
+IPF is designated as an orphan disease in the U.S., with U.S. prevalence and incidence of IPF estimated to be ~120,000 and an incidence of 30,000 new cases per year , respectively.
+Incidence and mortality are on the rise, and prevalence is expected to increase with the aging population.